Adityaraj84/Adityaraj84/learning 5G.md

 # introduction of 5G
 5G, or fifth-generation wireless technology, represents a significant advancement over its predecessor, 4G.
 Designed to meet the growing demands for speed, connectivity, and capacity, 5G offers data rates up to 100 times faster than 4G, with significantly lower latency—often as low as 1 millisecond.

-# Key features of 5G include:
+# Key features of 5G

 1. **Enhanced Mobile Broadband (eMBB)**: Provides high-speed internet access for applications like streaming, gaming, and virtual reality.